-Baseball is back, and you can forgive us for getting a little excited about it—our offices are just two blocks away from the San Francisco Giants’ ballpark.
-Teams play 162 games in the regular season alone, so they’re taking the field almost every day.
+Baseball is back, you can forgive us for getting a little excited about it—our offices are just two blocks away from the San Francisco Giants’ ballpark. s play 162 games in the regular season alone, so they’re taking the field almost every day.
 You’ll want to enlist the help of your phone to be sure you don’t miss a clutch performance or walk-off home run.

-Your Android device can serve as your perfect baseball companion, with plenty of apps to help you stay connected to your fantasy league, keep on top of trade rumors, and of course monitor your favorite club. ’ve compiled the best apps for the new season, so no matter where you are you’ll be connected to as much baseball as you want.
+Your Android device can serve as your perfect baseball companion, with plenty of apps to help you stay connected to your fantasy league, keep on top of trade rumors, of course monitor your favorite club. ’ve compiled the best apps for the new season, so no matter where you are you’ll be connected to as much baseball as you want.

-Watch every game, though be wary of blackout rules
+tch every game, though be wary of blackout rules

 If you’re planning on using your Android phone or tablet to watch games or stream them with a Chromecast, you’ll want the premium package.
 It’s $130 per year (or $25 per month), which gets you any game on up to 400 different kinds of devices.